Koshkov/Scan-o-matic/README.md

 # Scan-o-matic

-Simple QR and Bar code app written in flutter.
-No add, trackers, or other nonsense.
+A painfully simple QR and Bar code scanning app.
+No ads, trackers, or other nonsense.